 Installation of PTFree connect manifolds is simple.
 A variety of connection bodies can be used – including straights, elbows and tees – and all angled components can be freely swivelled to facilitate secure positioning.
 And if anything does go wrong during installation, the sacrificial element is the male adapter – not the manifold – so the cost of remedial action is considerably less than with any other type of connection.

 More recently, we developed inverted A-LOK fittings, designed specifically for connecting impulse lines directly to manifolds.
 Like our PTFree connect system, these also eliminate taper threads and the need for PTFE tape or thread sealant, but they do not involve the use of adapters – the tube is fitted directly to the manifold.
 Each of the two manifold ports forms the female half of a connector and is machined with a cone-shaped orifice and a standard parallel (non-tapered) thread.
 Each male part comprises a tube and an inverted nut, with threads on its outside surface, which drives two ferrules forward during assembly; the pressure seal is provided by the front ferrule – not the threads of the connector.

 Inverted A-LOK fittings facilitate direct-to-manifold connections

-Patrick Barré is Product Manager, Instrument Manifolds - Instrumentation Products Division Europe.
+Patrick Barré, product manager, Instrument Manifolds - Instrumentation Products Division Europe.